 c.
 How Can We Make Data Integration Better?

-Now, there are emerging technologies that can both help SDOs and businesses achieve data interoperability.
+- Emerging Tech Solutions.
+Now, there are emerging technologies that can both help SDOs and businesses achieve better data interoperability.
 Indeed, these technologies hold much promise to increase security, make data more understandable, and increase the velocity of adding new data interfaces.
-These technologies include artificial intelligence (AI) / machine learning (ML), knowledge graphs, and digital identity tech.
-Continue reading for more information and references about these new technologies that can help us better to achieve data interoperability.
+The remainder of this article will introduce you to these new technologies.

-The advent of AI and ML technologies holds great promise for data interoperability.
+The advent of artificial intelligence (AI) and machine learning (ML) technologies holds great promise for data interoperability.
 Indeed, AI offers the promise of streamlined setups and intelligent, self-learning data models.
 Further, these technologies have the capability to parse through vast datasets, discern patterns, and help automate data integration processes.
 Thus, this type of tech offers the potential to significantly reduce the time and expertise required to set up new interfaces.
-Moreover, as these types of systems have the capability to learn and adapt, they become more proficient at predicting needs and preempting issues.
+Moreover, as these types of systems have the capability to learn and adapt, they become more proficient at anticipating needs and preempting issues.

 First, AI and ML offers several opportunities in the area of traditional data integration tasks.
 Basically, AI can automate and streamline many labor-intensive tasks.
 Example use cases include data discovery, mapping, data quality improvements, data transformation, and metadata management to name a few.